grackle-project/grackle/README.rst

    ~/grackle $ pip install .

-For more about installation see our `Pygrackle installation guide <https://grackle.readthedocs.io/en/latest/Python.html>`__.
+For more about installation see our `Gracklepy installation guide <https://grackle.readthedocs.io/en/latest/Python.html>`__.

 Getting Started
 ---------------